|

 An elf, a dwarf and a golden-haired princessall the people

-from the story his mother used to tellsitting at a tavern
+from the story his mother used to tell himwere sitting at

 He quickly assessed the value of the dwarf's axeNiceand